stephenajulu/julzinsight.co/content/_index.md

   - type: hero_section
     section_id: hero
     title: >-
       We'll bring your ideas to life.
+From concept to market dominance!
 Turning them into impactful products and brands.
     content: >-

     actions: